 In addition, Nick has extensive experience of regulatory and professional misconduct proceedings, acting for individuals, directors, and companies.
 These proceedings often overlap with his criminal fraud practice.
 He has represented police officers, teachers, solicitors, and other professionals over the years, whether in the Crown Court, before their disciplinary body or at inquests.
 He also provides expert advice and representation in asylum and extradition proceedings.

 Nick continues to prosecute and defend in other serious and organised criminal cases.
 For example, in 2017 he defended the teenage girl who killed 7-year-old Katie Rough, a case concerning schizotypal and persecutory delusional disorders.
 In 2018/19, he defended in a double gangland assassination case, concerning the shooting of prominent figures Paul Massey and John Kinsella.
-He is also regularly instructed to prosecute and defend private criminal cases.

 Complementing his work as UK barrister, Nick is a member of the American and International Bar Associations, the Fraud Lawyers Association and the Bar Council International Committee.
 He has been a speaker and at the annual ABA White Collar Crime conference and regularly contributes to online publications.
 He also speaks conversational Japanese and undertakes advocacy training at the University of York.

 Nick is qualified to accept instructions by direct access as well as working closely with other UK and foreign lawyers.